nxck2005/nxck2005/README.md

 # hello, world

-I'm a sophomore student in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning.
-I'm passionate about systems development, and low level design.
+Sophomore student in Computer Science and Engineering with a specialization in Artificial Intelligence and Machine Learning.
+Passionate about systems development, and low level design.

 ## About Me